mozilla/firefox57-sprint/README.md

 # Firefox 57 Campaign - heavily under construction (website and program)

-This project is actually based on https://mozilla.github.io/global-sprint/.
+This project is based on https://mozilla.github.io/global-sprint/.

 ## Getting Started